Ingy10/kyle-ingham-food-market/README.md

     - Province
     - Last Updated Timestamp

-##### Food Item User Price Table - This table will hold all prices a user logs for any given item
+##### User Item Table - This table will hold all prices a user logs for any given item

     - User Item Id (primary key)
-    - Item Id (foreign key) - (will be used to store item id if that item exists in the CPI database)
+    - CPI Item Id (foreign key) - (will be used to store item id if that item exists in the CPI database)
-    - Item Name
+    - User Item Name
-    - User Input Price
+    - User Item Price
     - Category
     - Unit of Measure
     - Date of Price Input